Describe The Relationship Between Primary Productivity And Biodiversity.

 Deserts

 Deserts have low primary productivity due to aridity, resulting in low biodiversity.
-On the flip side, some desert plants and animals have evolved unique adaptations to survive, showcasing how extreme conditions can still support life.
+That said, some desert plants and animals have evolved unique adaptations to survive, showcasing how extreme conditions can still support life.

 Agricultural Systems